Large igneous province: Study

 Because large igneous provinces are created during short-lived igneous events resulting in relatively rapid and high-volume accumulations of volcanic and intrusive igneous rock, they warrant study.
-LIPs present possible links to mass extinctions and global environmental and climatic changes.
+LIPs present confirmed and or possible links to mass extinctions and global environmental and climatic changes.
 Michael Rampino and Richard Stothers cite 11 distinct flood basalt episodes—occurring in the past 250 million years—which created volcanic provinces and oceanic plateaus and coincided with mass extinctions.
 This theme has developed into a broad field of research, bridging geoscience disciplines such as biostratigraphy, volcanology, metamorphic petrology, and Earth System Modelling.

 The study of LIPs has economic implications.
 Some workers associate them with trapped hydrocarbons.
 They are associated with economic concentrations of copper–nickel and iron.
 They are also associated with formation of major mineral provinces including platinum group element deposits and, in the silicic LIPs, silver and gold deposits.
 Titanium and vanadium deposits are also found in association with LIPs.

 LIPs in the geological record have marked major changes in the hydrosphere and atmosphere, leading to major climate shifts and maybe mass extinctions of species.
 Some of these changes were related to rapid release of greenhouse gases from the lithosphere to the atmosphere.
 Thus the LIP-triggered changes may be used as cases to understand current and future environmental changes.

 Plate tectonic theory explains topography using interactions between the tectonic plates, as influenced by viscous stresses created by flow within the underlying mantle.
 Since the mantle is extremely viscous, the mantle flow rate varies in pulses which are reflected in the lithosphere by small amplitude, long wavelength undulations.
 Understanding how the interaction between mantle flow and lithosphere elevation influences formation of LIPs is important to gaining insights into past mantle dynamics.
 LIPs have played a major role in the cycles of continental breakup, continental formation, new crustal additions from the upper mantle, and supercontinent cycles.